Royal Caribbean ships by age — Newest to Oldest

 • Gross tonnage: 168,666

-Quantum of the Seas is the first ship in the Quantum Class, the newest class of ships until the Icon Class launches in 2024.
+Quantum of the Seas is the first ship in the Quantum Class, the second newest class of ships after the Icon Class.

 Quantum of the Seas sails a wide range of itineraries.
 She offers Alaska cruises from Seattle during the summer and Australia, New Zealand, and South Pacific itineraries from Brisbane during the Australia cruise season.